Max Coll

-Max Coll (February 26, 1932 - March 27, 2014) was a prominent New Mexico politician.
+Max Coll (February 26, 1932 – March 27, 2014) was a New Mexico politician.

 Political career

-Early years in Roswell
+Roswell

 Although his income was earned from oil and gas interests, Max W. Coll II's primary career was that of politician.
 Once elected to the New Mexico House of Representatives representing a Chaves County district from 1966 to 1970 as a Republican, Coll served as Republican Legislative Whip, and as a delegate to the state's last Constitutional Convention in 1969.
 Always concerned about the environment and social justice issues, Coll introduced a bill requiring deposits on bottles and cans during his first term, and supported the country's Equal Rights Amendment, which wasn't ratified by New Mexico until 1972.

-Icon of Santa Fe
+Santa Fe

 After moving to the state's capitol of Santa Fe, Coll once again returned to politics in the 1980s, elected to represent Santa Fe's District 47 in 1981 as a Republican.
 To the surprise of many, in 1983 Coll changed parties from Republican to Democrat in order to tip the partisan balance in the House, and to get more Democrats to support his bills.
 Despite his change of party, Coll was re-elected by District 47's voters for 15 consecutive terms, usually with a landslide vote in his favor.
 One way Coll accomplished this was to knock on every door and speak with every possible voter in his district while campaigning.
 Coll got flogged by geese and bit by dogs, but he continued the practice in order to keep in touch with his constituents.

 All in all, Coll served a total of 32 years in the New Mexico House of Representatives, 18 of them as Chair of the House Appropriations and Finance Committee.
 Coll also served on the House Taxation and Revenue Committee and as head of the Legislative Finance Committee, which serves as the permanent budget oversight panel to New Mexico's legislature.
 Despite his liberal stances on social justice and the environment, Coll was considered a fiscal conservative and managed the state's finances under five different governors from both parties, locking horns with both Republicans and Democrats to protect the state's money.
 Coll described his views to a reporter during his 2000 campaign as, "I think we really need to work on overcoming poverty and ignorance and poor health care...
 I think we should target those things, and I think government has a big role in those things."
 After he retired in 2004, Coll remained interested in politics, consulting with legislators who sought his advice, and even lecturing on techniques of successful lobbying at a workshop given by the League of Women Voters of New Mexico in 2007.